slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted."
 -- Ralph Waldo Emerson*

+> *"There is only one way to avoid criticism: do nothing, say nothing, and be nothing."
+-- Aristotle*

 ### On empathy

 > *"Empathy without boundaries is self destruction."